fastify/fluent-json-schema/README.md

 - Fluent schema implements JSON Schema draft-07 standards
 - Faster and shorter way to write a JSON Schema via a [fluent API](https://en.wikipedia.org/wiki/Fluent_interface)
 - Runtime errors for invalid options or keywords misuse
-- Javascript constants can be used in the JSON schema (e.g. _enum_, _const_, _default_ ) avoiding discrepancies between model and schema
+- JavaScript constants can be used in the JSON schema (e.g. _enum_, _const_, _default_ ) avoiding discrepancies between model and schema
-- Typescript definitions
+- TypeScript definitions
 - Coverage 99%

 ## Install